albertw1706/ISIC-2024-Skin-Cancer-Malignancy-Detection/README.md

-# ISIC 2024 Skin Cancer Malignancy Detection
+# Leveraging ResNet and LightGBM for Skin Cancer Detection on ISIC 2024

 ## Project Description